 Typically, menstrual periods last from 3 to 7 days and occur every 21 to 35 days.
 In adolescents, the interval between periods varies more and may be as long as 45 days.

 Vaginal bleeding may occur during early pregnancy Vaginal Bleeding During Early Pregnancy During the first 20 weeks of pregnancy, 20 to 30% of women have vaginal bleeding.
-In about half of these women, the pregnancy ends in a miscarriage.
-If miscarriage does not occur immediately... read more or during late pregnancy Vaginal Bleeding During Late Pregnancy During late pregnancy (after 20 weeks), 3 to 4% of women have vaginal bleeding.
-Such women are at risk of losing the baby or of bleeding excessively (hemorrhaging).
-Sometimes so much blood is... read more and may result from problems (complications) related to the pregnancy.
+For many of these women, there is a problem with the pregnancy, but some women have light bleeding or spotting... read more or during late pregnancy Vaginal Bleeding During Late Pregnancy During late pregnancy (after 20 weeks), 3 to 4% of women have vaginal bleeding.
+Bleeding may be a signal that there is a risk of losing the baby or of bleeding excessively (hemorrhaging).
+In... read more and may result from problems (complications) related to the pregnancy.

-Prolonged or excessive bleeding, regardless of cause, can result in iron deficiency, anemia, and sometimes dangerously low blood pressure (shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
+Prolonged or excessive bleeding, regardless of cause, can result in iron deficiency Iron Deficiency Iron deficiency is a common cause of anemia, a condition in which the number of red blood cells is low.
+Iron deficiency usually results from loss of blood in adults (including bleeding from... read more , anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
+Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more , and sometimes dangerously low blood pressure (shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more ).

 Vaginal bleeding may result from